 Why guess when you can be certain?
 Anthropologie’s email asks subscribers for insights to help them plan their upcoming product collections.

-Notice how well crafted the email copy is; I’d feel delighted to receive an email like that.
+Notice how well crafted the email copy is; I’d feel delighted to receive an email like this one.

 Keep this in mind when designing survey emails: